queilawithaQ/documentation/_basic/builds-and-configuration/bionic.md

 ### Opting Out

-If you have a project that is failing to build on Bionic and there is not a clear solution, you can opt that project out.
-Under Project Settings > General is a button to switch back to the old environment.
+If you have a project that is failing on Bionic and there is not a clear solution, you can opt that project out.
+Under _Project Settings > General_ is a button to switch back to the old environment.

 ### Support